Introduction:

 Heat-Related Illnesses:

-The rising temperatures increase the risk of heat-related illnesses such as heat exhaustion and heatstroke.
-To combat this, employers should implement comprehensive heat stress management programs that include regular training, providing cool rest areas, encouraging hydration, and educating employees on recognizing and addressing the signs of heat-related illnesses.
+The rising temperatures increase the risk of heat- related illnesses such as heat exhaustion and heatstroke.
+To combat this, employers should implement advanced heat stress management programs that include regular training, providing cool rest areas, encouraging hydration, and educating employees on recognizing and addressing the signs of heat-related illnesses.

 Recommended Course: Heat Stress Safety Training – HS1007